ENVIRONMENTAL, SOCIAL AND CORPORATE GOVERNANCE (ESG)

 The Royal Mint is committed to upholding the highest ethical standards, and will only work with precious metals suppliers who share their values and comply with their strict criteria.

-The Royal Mint employs an in-house procurement division, including an experienced team dedicated to the ethical sourcing of precious metals.
-The procurement team undergo regular training with key industry bodies, such as the World Gold Council, to ensure that their processes remain current and relevant.
+The Royal Mint employs an in-house procurement department, including an experienced team dedicated to the ethical sourcing of precious metals.
+The procurement team work closely with key industry bodies, such as the World Gold Council, to ensure that their processes remain current and relevant.

 The Royal Mint is an active member of the London Bullion Market Association (LBMA).
 The LBMA is the independent authority on precious metals and ensures the highest levels of leadership, integrity and transparency for the global precious metals industry by advancing standards and developing market solutions.
 By working in collaboration with the LBMA, The Royal Mint is at the forefront of developments in relation to ethical practices in the precious metals sector.
 The Royal Mint also holds a strong partnership with the World Gold Council, adhering to their Retail Gold Investment Principles.
 These principles are aimed primarily at the providers of gold investment products and work to encourage best practice, so that customers can feel confident that they are choosing to purchase from responsible sources.

-The Royal Mint uses refiners on the LBMA’s ‘Good Delivery List’, which ensures that any gold products supplied were refined from 2012 onwards, in-line with the implementation of the LBMA’s Responsible Gold Guidance.
+The Royal Mint works with refiners who are on the LBMA's 'Good Delivery List' or full LBMA members.
 The Royal Mint’s Physical Gold ETC – RMAU – was one of the first ETCs to be backed by 100% post-2012 LBMA-approved gold bars.
 In addition to applying the globally recognised LBMA standards, The Royal Mint exercises further checks and measures to ensure that precious metals are responsibly sourced, and to provide customers with peace of mind.
 All precious metals suppliers are subject to thorough background checks, and must agree to The Royal Mint’s stringent policies on employment practices, anti-money laundering and anti-child labour practices, amongst others.

 The Royal Mint is now working towards ensuring that 100% of the physical bars used to back its digital products are post-2019 LBMA good delivery bars.
 They aim to reach this goal by summer 2021.
 The Royal Mint is also planning to support The World Gold Council by providing additional support to UK trade partners to help them adhere to the Responsible Retail Principles.